 The SCL Mediation Scheme (SCLM) was the idea of SCL members, Paul Berwin and Damian Croker.
 It is intended to help achieve consensual resolution of “technology” disputes (meaning any dispute arising from a contract for the provision of tech-related goods and services including but not limited to software development contracts, outsourcing arrangements, systems integration contracts, IT consultancy contracts, software licensing agreements, blockchain/smart contracts, contracts relating to artificial intelligence and cloud computing contracts).
 This is not limited to disputes about the technology itself; it may be commercial disputes arising out of a broader technology context.

-The SCLM will be launched at the SCL AI Conference on 8 October 2024 in London.
+The SCLM was launched at the SCL AI Conference on 8 October 2024 in London.

-First, we are opening applications for mediators to join our inaugural Panel.
-Members of the Panel will be legal and non-legal professionals with considerable experience of both technology and dispute resolution.
-Applications are assessed to ensure candidates meet the required eligibility standards and appointment is then approved by members of the SCL Board of Trustees.
+Applications to the panel are assessed to ensure candidates meet the required eligibility standards and appointment is then approved by members of the SCL Board of Trustees.
 The SCL Mediator Panel will be subject to regular review.
-For details, please see the eligibility criteria and the application form.
+If you would like to apply to join the panel, please see the eligibility criteria and the application form.

 SCL Adjudication Scheme (SCLA)